 Another path to getting a separate policy for a 17-year-old is if the teenager is an emancipated minor.

-However, emancipated youth must still follow the same path to obtaining a driver’s license and will likely pay higher costs for insurance than if they had remained on their parent or guardian’s policy, Moss says.
+However, Moss says emancipated youth must still follow the same path to obtaining a driver’s license and will likely pay higher insurance costs than if they had remained on their parent or guardian’s policy.

 “If the teenager is in a healthy relationship with his or her parents or guardian, it’s best to get on their insurance policy, which can save serious dollars,” Moss says.